Lekensteyn/pdf.js-wiki/Setup-PDF.js-in-a-website.md

     ```

 ## Build PDF.js from source
 After cloning PDF.js, you can build PDF.js from source by running `node make generic` in Git Bash or another terminal.
-This will create the built PDF.js in the `build` folder.
+This will create the built PDF.js in the `build` folder, which you can upload to your server.
 Note that you must include `compatibility.js` in order to support browsers like IE8+.